 If you’ve tried all of this and it still isn’t working for you, it’s not a big deal.
 Everyone’s body is different and some women find that G-spot stimulation simply isn’t pleasurable for them.
 If that’s the case for you, don’t let it get you down.
 Just focus on the activities that do bring your pleasure instead.

 Once you’ve found your G-spot and taken some time to explore it, there are lots of other techniques for incorporating this erogenous zone into your sex life, whether it be alone or with a partner.
 Dr Jess suggests trying the following techniques:

 The more you take the time to get to know your G-spot and what particular kinds of G-spot stimulation feel best to you, the more pleasure you’ll be able to derive from this erogenous zone.
 Be open-minded in your approach and you’re sure to learn more about your body and your sexuality than you imagined possible.

 If this article has piqued your interest in female sexual anatomy -- awesome!
 We’re huge advocates of sexual education and being informed about your body.
 There are lots of great resources out there that you check out if you want to learn more.
 Here are some of our favorites:

-3.)
-The Astroglide Blog: Not to toot our own horn, but we’ve put countless hours into making the Astroglide blog your ultimate go-to resource for information on sex, love, and relationships with the help of our resident experts Dr. Jess and Dr. Drai.
+Not to toot our own horn, but we’ve put countless hours into making the ASTROGLIDE blog your ultimate go-to resource for information on sex, love, and relationships with the help of our resident experts Dr. Jess and Dr. Angela.
 From sex tips to dating advice, we’ve got it all and we love sharing our knowledge with all of you.

-So what do you think of our guide to the female G-spot?
 Do you have any lingering questions or anything that you think we should add?
-Let us know your thoughts by tweeting @Astroglide.
+Let us know your thoughts by tweeting @ASTROGLIDE.

 Images pictured are for illustrative purposes only.